Deflecting Offenses

 Reply

-2. Avatar Cuiping Zhang said:
+2. Avatar Cuiping said:

 To me, this article sounds like a shortcut to world peace if only every person could develop that awareness.
 Still, to be able to “take every thought captive’ [II Cor 10:5]” would be a delightful way for Christian followers to discipline themselves.
 I like the bombardment of questions in the end, which shine into every dark corner of the human heart.
 They carry atomic weight of God’s love.